alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 ## Constrain Tor SOCKS access to literally 127.0.0.1

-edit: `/etc/tor/torrc` - and search for the SOCKSPolicy section; then insert:
+Edit: `/etc/tor/torrc` - and search for the SOCKSPolicy section; then insert:

 ```
 SOCKSPolicy accept 127.0.0.1